Past Tense Spanish: All 4 Tenses and Conjugation Rules Explained

 Last updated: April 26, 2026

-So you want to learn Spanish and tell stories about what happened yesterday, last week, or years ago?
+Want to learn Spanish and tell stories about what happened yesterday, last week, or years ago?
 Here's the thing: Spanish has multiple past tenses, and yeah, that can feel overwhelming at first.
 English mostly gets by with one simple past tense, but Spanish gives you four main options, each with its own job to do.
+Let me break down all the Spanish past tenses with real examples so you can start using them right away.

-- What Are the 4 Past Tenses in Spanish?
+- What are the 4 past tenses in Spanish

-- The Preterite: Completed Actions at Specific Times
+- The preterite: Completed actions at specific times

-- The Imperfect: Ongoing Past Actions and Descriptions
+- The imperfect: Ongoing past actions and descriptions

-- Time Markers and Triggers: Your Tense Clues
+- Time markers and triggers: Your tense clues

-What Are the 4 Past Tenses in Spanish?
+What are the 4 past tenses in Spanish

 The four main past tenses in Spanish are the preterite (pretérito indefinido), the imperfect (pretérito imperfecto), the present perfect (pretérito perfecto), and the past perfect or pluperfect (pretérito pluscuamperfecto).
 Each one handles different aspects of past actions and events.